 What you don’t need:

 - Jumperoo – You don’t need it, but we loved ours.
+I bought another one for Holden (since we moved and had to start over).

 - Baby Walkers – Your baby will learn to walk when they’re ready, not with the help of walkers.
 Walkers can be actually pretty scare and cause injuries.